 Fort Myers DUI Lawyers

 Fort Myers DUI and criminal defense lawyers at Musca Law are highly experienced.
-Driving Under the Influence is a considered a very serious criminal offense in the state of Florida and in Fort Myers if it is a first offense or fourth the penalties can include jail time, fines and the adverse consequences of having a criminal record.
+Driving Under the Influence is considered a very serious criminal offense in the state of Florida.
+In Fort Myers if it is a first offense or fourth the penalties can include jail time, fines, and the adverse consequences of having a criminal record.

-DUI Lawyers in Fort Myers and Florida Statute 316.193DUI offenses in Fort Myers are governed by Florida Statutes Section 316.193 which provides the elements of and penalties for a DUI offense.
+DUI offenses in Fort Myers are governed by Florida Statutes Section 316.193 which provides the elements of and penalties for a DUI offense.
 In order to be convicted of DUI in Fort Myers, it must first be established beyond a reasonable doubt that the person was:

 - Driving a vehicle or in control of it; and,